Fiserv/universal-commerce/recipes/HostedPages.md

 A redirection listener should be set on the webview to catch the event that Hosted Pages has finished its work.
 Hosted Pages will call this redirection in case of permanent failures and final success(nonce).
 A permanent failure is if js fails to load or Ajax call fails or tokenId has expired or encryptionKey invalid.

-Once Hosted Pages get response from uCom then it will do URL redirect with encoded URI.
+Once Hosted Pages get response from Connected Commerce (uCom) then it will do URL redirect with encoded URI.

 **Redirection Listener URL:**